 After years of studios, networks, content distributors and tech companies all peacefully coexisting along the streaming video landscape, we are firmly in the middle of the streaming wars.
 In the 18 months alone, we’ve seen Apple TV+, Peacock and Paramount Plus enter the fray, joining streaming heavyweights such as Netflix, HBO Max, Disney Plus and Amazon Prime Video in the battle to claim subscriptions and eyeballs.
 But with so many different services offering their own unique content, it can be hard to suss out what the best streaming service really is.

 When choosing the best streaming services for your home entertainment system, there are really just two factors to consider: which streaming apps have the most content you enjoy, and which streaming services fit into your budget?
 Essentially, streamers want the most for their buck.
 And it’s hard to blame them.
 Between YouTube and social media, there’s plenty of entertainment floating around for free anyway.
-But when it comes to flat out, binge-worthy entertainment, you’re going to want one (or all) of the top streaming services.
+But when it comes to flat-out, binge-worthy entertainment, you’re going to want one (or all) of the top streaming services.

 Below are our recommendations for the best streaming services to enjoy in 2021:

-BEST FOR HBO CONTENT
+BEST FOR NEW MOVIES

-4. Prime Video
+Amazon Prime Video